 An institution-wide program of training in the basics of professional ethics for first year graduate students

 Congratulations from the Graduate Studies Office on your admittance to one of Dartmouth College’s Graduate Programs.
 We are looking forward to meeting you this fall at Graduate Student Orientation.
-This past summer, you should have received an e-mail letter from your department outlining the new graduate ethics program.
+This past summer, you should have received an e-mail letter from your department outlining the graduate ethics program.
 Now that you are on campus, we would like to provide you with more details.

 The Graduate Studies Office, in collaboration with the Ethics Institute at Dartmouth, has developed an institution-wide training program in the basics of professional ethics.
 This program is a requirement for all first-year graduate students.
-The Graduate Ethics Program has four components: an opening session during orientation, a graduate student ethics survey, and four small group discussions addressing focal topics during the first year of graduate school.
+The Graduate Ethics Program has three components: an opening session during orientation, a graduate student ethics survey, and four small group discussions addressing focal topics during the first year of graduate school.

 The third component involves trained facilitators meeting with a small group of first year students to discuss ethical dilemmas potentially facing graduate students.
 Students must sign-up for one group in Banner.
 You may sign-up by selecting a CRN Key Number or search by the subject UNSG 100.
 Before selecting a group, students may review a list of facilitators (and their assigned CRN Key Numbers) leading the discussions this term.
 We encourage you to join a group led by a facilitator from your department if available.
 Please make sure you can attend all four sessions listed with the facilitator.
 Those who miss a session will have to attend a make-up session or risk not receiving graduate funding.
 Thayer graduate students should enroll with the Thayer School Registrar, Daryl Laware.
-As a finale to the facilitated ethics sessions, the Graduate Studies Office together with the Ethics Institute will host a science ethics colloquium in the spring.

 We plan on providing you with more information on the full Graduate Ethics Program at orientation.
 In the meantime, please visit the Graduate Student Orientation website to learn about the many activities we have planned for you!
 The site can be accessed at Graduate Orientation.